🏗️ Components#

 })

-The callback receives a single element and returns either a single EffectDescriptor or a FactoryResult array. each() itself returns an EffectDescriptor to include in the factory return array.
+The callback receives a single element.
+It returns either a single EffectDescriptor or a FactoryResult array.
+Alternatively, it can call watch(), on(), or a nested each() directly, the same as the factory itself.

 each() vs on() with a Memo target

-Use on(memo, type, handler) when a single delegated listener on the host is enough — one click handler for all tabs, for example.
-Use each(memo, callback) when you need per-element reactive effects that depend on both the element and a signal — like updating ariaSelected on every dot when the selected index changes.
+Use on(memo, type, handler) when a single delegated listener on the host is enough.
+For example, use one click handler for all tabs.
+Use each(memo, callback) when you need per-element reactive effects that depend on both the element and a signal.
+For example, update ariaSelected on every dot when the selected index changes.

 DOM Binding Helpers#